evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 BinaryClassificationTopKTestPreset
 BinaryClassificationTestPreset
 ```

 {% hint style="info" %}
-Refer to the [Presets overview](../presets/README.md) to understand the use case for each preset, and to the [All tests](../reference/all-tests.md) table to see the individual tests and their default parameters.
+Refer to the [Presets overview](../presets/README.md) to understand the use case for each preset and to the [All tests](../reference/all-tests.md) table to see the individual tests and their default parameters.
 To see the interactive examples, refer to the [example notebooks](../examples/examples.md).
 {% endhint %}

 # Output formats

-You can get the test results in different formats.
+You can get the Test Suite output in different formats.

 **HTML**.
 You can get the Test Suite output as an interactive visual report.
 It is best for exploration and debugging.
 You can also document test results and share them with the team.